hdni/Flex/README.md

 ### GNOME Shell, GTK 3, Mutter
 * Put the entire repository in `/usr/share/themes/`
 * You can then use the Tweak Tool to set the themes.
-* It is safe to remove the firefox.css files from the directory.

 ### Firefox
 * Install the [Stylish](https://addons.mozilla.org/en-US/firefox/addon/stylish/) extension.